MichaelCurrin/aggre-git/CONTRIBUTING.md

+# Contributing

-# How to contribute to Aggre-Git
+How to contribute to this repo.

+## Issues

+Create an issue on GitHub.

+## Pull Requests

-Create a forked repo.
+1. Create a fork of the repo.

-Create a feature branch.
+1. Create a feature branch.

-Create a PR to the this repo's `master` branch.
+1. Create a PR to the this repo's main branch.